 You’re also going to get a lifelong work partner.
 This partner isn’t going to help you do your job.
 This partner is just going to sit back and wait for payday.
 This partner doesn’t want to share in your effort but in your earnings.

 Your new lifelong partner is actually an agent; an agent representing a strange and diverse group of people; an agent for every teenager with an illegitimate child; an agent for a research scientist who wanted to make some cash answering the age-old question of why monkeys grind their teeth.
 An agent for some poor demented hippie who considers herself to be a meaningful and talented artist, but who just can’t manage to sell any of her artwork on the open market.

 Your new partner is an agent for every person with limited, if any, job skills, but who wanted a job at City Hall.
 An agent for tin-horn dictators in fancy military uniforms grasping for American foreign aid.
-An agent for multi-million dollar companies who want someone else to pay for their overseas advertising.
-An agent for everybody who wants to use the unimaginable power of this agent’s for their personal enrichment and benefit.
+An agent for multi-million dollar companies that want someone else to pay for their overseas advertising.
+An agent for everybody who wants to use this agent’s unimaginable power for their personal enrichment and benefit.

 You have no choice here.
-Your new friend is just going to walk up to you, introduce itself rather gruffly, hand you a few forms to fill out, and move right on in.
-Say hello to your own personal one ton gorilla.
+Your new friend is just going to walk up to you, introduce himself rather gruffly, hand you a few forms to fill out, and move right on in.
+Say hello to your own personal one-ton gorilla.
 It will sleep anywhere it wants to.

 Now, let me tell you, this agent is not cheap.
 As you become successful it will seize about 40% of everything you earn.
 And no, I’m sorry, there just isn’t any way you can fire this agent of plunder, and you can’t decrease its share of your income.
 That power rests with him, not you.